 In short, throughout these three episodes we have seen the importance of the restoration of works and artefacts -commenting on the lesser-known world of underwater heritage restoration-, of archaeological research -detailing the day-to-day work of research groups, specifically archaeobotany-, and finally of heritage conservation with the example of monumental clay-based sculptures and its dissemination along the silk routes.

-If you are interested in art and cultural heritage, don’t miss the rest of the articles and interviews in this blog!
+If you are interested in art and cultural heritage, don’t miss the article on Archaeology in the Indus Valley and on Restoration of works of art!!